ld-x/last-draft/README.md

 ```

 #### `entities`
-Array of entities to use in.
+Array of entities to use.
 Any of the following: `link`, `hashtag`.
 By default all are included:

 ```jsx
 <Editor